 Train wagons of the Diesel Train East express between Ankara and Kars.
 Today, Ani Ruins has reached legendary status.
 According to lore, once upon a time, there were two countries separated by a river.
 Merchants of one country would come and go to the other country.
 Both the merchants and the people who ruled the country were good, honest people.
 However, the ruler one day changed and decided to alter the existing rights and laws.
 Merchants became upset when they saw that the traditions were being ignored, because innocent people were being treated unfairly, rights were taken away from orphans, and even judges seemed without remorse.

-Merchants were desperate during this period, a time when justice couldn’t be secured.
+Merchants were desperate during this period, a time when justice could not be secured.
 They shouted, “We hope you’ll get petrified!” and instantly, the whole city was suddenly turned to rock.
 At this point, the city was named Ani (or, Sudden).
 Having hosted many societies and with such a long, rich history as its background, history is literally in the air, and Ani City remains one of the precious historical places that you should definitely get to know.